Promoting Excellence in Sexual and Reproductive Health

 Registering your Interest

-We plan to run the Long Acting Reversible Contraception Train the Trainer (LARC TTT) workshops around the country to enable the community of trainers to support each other.
+Long Acting Reversible Contraception Train the Trainer (LARC TTT) workshops are held around the country to enable the community of trainers to support each other.
 We welcome expressions of interest so we can arrange a local workshop.

 Upcoming workshop dates and locations